bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 and replace the default boundary speeds with your own.

-_Note: Custom right boundary speed profiles __must have one more element__ than the AVR Demand profile._
+_Note: Custom right boundary speed profiles __must have one more element__ than the AVR WCET profile._

 ### Executing Demand Analysis